yetibot/yetibot-codeclimate/README.md

    :results-path "./codeclimate"}}
 ```

-Make sure to set Yetibot's `url`.
-Yetibot CodeClimate uses this to post the
+Make sure to set Yetibot's `:url` configuration.
+Yetibot CodeClimate uses this
-correct target_url on each commit it analyzes, which GitHub exposes in their UI.
+to post the correct target_url on each commit it analyzes, which GitHub exposes
+in their UI.

 If you are using Docker Machine, you also must configure Yetibot's Docker
 settings so CodeClimate uses the correct Docker Machine vars: